Skip to content

 balancy.formatDataTemplate(formatStr, data)

 Formats a template string with data values.
+This powerful method supports nested object access and automatic document resolution using unnyId references.

 Parameters: